Boards & Commissions

 The PARCS Board (Parks, Arts, Recreation, Culture, Streetscapes) focus is on a public art plan, and to help guide parks, recreation and cultural initiatives that meet the needs of the community.
 They also act as the City’s Tree Board for the Tree City USA designation.
 Members serve one-year terms and must be residents of the City; and should possess skills that include having served as a parks, art or recreation advocate; landscape architect; architect; interior designer; urban planner; fine arts professional or educator; arts historian; administrator or curator; business or education leader; or philanthropist.

 Applications are being accepted up to 5:00 p.m., August 23, 2017.
 All applications must be submitted electronically through the city website “Serve Sugar Land Volunteer Opportunities” under the “Get Involved” tab on the top of the page.
+For the Animal Advisory Board, click on Animal Advisory Board application.
+For the PARCS board, click on Boards and Commissions.

 Application Review Process